entigolabs/entigo-infralib-agent/README.md

   * message_types - list of types of messages to send, possible values `started | approvals | progress | success | failure`, default **`[approvals, failure]`**
   * api - send notifications to a custom API
     * url - url for the api
+    * headers - key-value pair of headers to add to the request
-    * key - unique identifier for the api
+    * oauth - optional oauth2 configuration for the api
   * slack - send notifications to slack
     * token - slack access token, it's recommended to use custom replacement tags, e.g. `"{{ .output-custom.slack-token }}"`
     * channel_id - slack channel id